Questions or need a hand booking?Call us at +91 92922 48809

 At the end of every Poovar boat journey is Poovar Island, a narrow strip of golden sand no wider than 50 metres at most points, separating the calm backwater on one side from the open Arabian Sea on the other.
 You can stand on this beach and put your hands in two completely different bodies of water simultaneously.

 During low tide, you can walk along the sand spit for several hundred metres.
 During high tide, portions of it submerge.
-It is ephemeral geography — a beach that shifts with the seasons.
+It is ephemeral geography with a beach that shifts with the seasons.
 This is something no other tourist site in Thiruvananthapuram district offers.

 3. Mangrove Tunnels at Eye Level